 The term of office for the Director shall be (2) years.
 One director shall be elected each year in alternating years.

-The term of office for each member of the AUSTIN EMERGENCY NURSES INC Board of Directors shall begin on January 1st following his or her election and end on December 31st.
+The term of office for each member of the AUSTIN ENA Board of Directors shall begin on January 1st following his or her election and end on December 31st.

 Section 5.
 Elections.
-AUSTIN EMERGENCY NURSES INC shall elect the Officers and Directors at a meeting prior to October 31st in accordance with such procedures as shall be established by the AUSTIN EMERGENCY NURSES INC Board of Directors.
+AUSTIN ENA shall elect the Officers and Directors at a meeting prior to October 31st in accordance with such procedures as shall be established by the AUSTIN ENA Board of Directors.

-Any member of the AUSTIN EMERGENCY NURSES INC Board of Directors may be removed from office with cause.
-The removal of a member of the board must originate from the AUSTIN EMERGENCY NURSES INC Board of Directors, be presented to the AUSTIN EMERGENCY NURSES INC membership and approved by a majority vote of the members in attendance.
+Any member of the AUSTIN ENA Board of Directors may be removed from office with cause.
+The removal of a member of the board must originate from the AUSTIN ENA Board of Directors, be presented to the AUSTIN ENA membership and approved by a majority vote of the members in attendance.

 Section 6.
 Regular Meetings.
-The AUSTIN EMERGENCY NURSES INC Board of Directors shall take action to set the time, date, and place of at least four (4) Board of Directors Business Meetings per year and such additional regular meetings of the AUSTIN EMERGENCY NURSES INC as the AUSTIN EMERGENCY NURSES INC Board of Directors may determine without other notice than such action.
+The AUSTIN ENA Board of Directors shall take action to set the time, date, and place of at least four (4) Board of Directors Business Meetings per year and such additional regular meetings of the AUSTIN ENA as the AUSTIN ENA Board of Directors may determine without other notice than such action.

 Section 7.
 Special Meetings.
-Special meetings of the AUSTIN EMERGENCY NURSES INC Board of Directors may be called by, or at the request of the President or at least four (4) members of the AUSTIN EMERGENCY NURSES INC Board of Directors.
+Special meetings of the AUSTIN ENA Board of Directors may be called by, or at the request of the President or at least four (4) members of the AUSTIN ENA Board of Directors.
 At least five-day’s notice shall be given unless all board members waive notice.

-A majority of the members of the AUSTIN EMERGENCY NURSES INC Board of Directors in office shall constitute a quorum.
+A majority of the members of the AUSTIN ENA Board of Directors in office shall constitute a quorum.

 Section 8.
 Meeting by Conference Call or other Remote Communications Technology.

-Between the regular meetings of the AUSTIN EMERGENCY NURSES INC Board of Directors and member meetings, the president may submit urgent matters to the Board.
+Between the regular meetings of the AUSTIN ENA Board of Directors and member meetings, the president may submit urgent matters to the Board.
 Any action to be taken at a meeting of the Board of Directors or any committee thereof may be taken through the use of a conference telephone or other communications equipment by means of which all persons participating in the meeting can communicate with each other.
 Participation in such a meeting shall constitute presence in person at the meeting of the persons so participating.
 Notwithstanding anything set forth to the contrary in these bylaws, notice of any meeting to be held by remote technology (whether regular or special) will be delivered a minimum of twenty-four (24) hours prior to the meeting.

 Subject to the provisions of this code and the certificate of formation and bylaws of a corporation, a meeting of the members of a corporation, the board of directors of a corporation, or any committee designated by the board of directors of a corporation may be held by means of a remote electronic communication system, including video conferencing technology or Internet, only if: